 Your room must be DARK.
 The XVR stars are affected by interfering light just as with the stars in the true night sky.
 To ensure you have a perfect night sky effect in your room the stars must have darkness and the more light you have the less effect you will get.

-You will need your constellation templates and one person to help you with a torch.
+You will need the help of one person to project the image with a torch.
 The torch needs to have a wide beam as shown in Fig-1 below because a narrow or spot beam will not transfer a useable shadow image.